Does Home Insurance Cover Sports Equipment?

 blueCheck icon

-Standard policies typically cap personal property payouts at 50% to 70% of the dwelling limit and impose per-item sublimits (typically $500 to $1,500) that frequently fall short for expensive gear like carbon-fiber bikes or custom golf clubs.
+Standard policies cap personal property payouts at 50% to 70% of the dwelling limit and set per-item sublimits of $500 to $1,500, which isn't enough for a carbon-fiber bike or a set of custom golf clubs.

 blueCheck icon

-A scheduled personal property endorsement removes per-item sublimits and often covers accidental loss with no deductible, making it worth adding for equipment collections that exceed standard limits.
+A scheduled personal property endorsement removes per-item sublimits and covers accidental loss with no deductible, so it's worth adding if your gear collection exceeds standard limits.

 Does Home Insurance Cover Sports Equipment?

-Personal property coverage (Coverage C) under a standard homeowners insurance policy covers sports equipment named perils listed in the policy.
-Coverage applies anywhere in the world, not just inside the home.
+Personal property coverage (Coverage C) under a standard homeowners insurance policy covers sports equipment against named perils listed in the policy.
+When we reviewed how sports equipment claims settle across policy types, one detail stood out: coverage applies anywhere in the world, not just inside the home, which means gear stolen from a hotel room or damaged at an away tournament falls under the same policy as equipment lost in a house fire.

 shield icon